 M.S.E. in Aerospace Engineering

 This degree is designed for students who desire a curriculum focused on the scientific aspects of aerospace engineering.
 A total of 30 credit hours is required, including: five, 500-level or higher classes in aerospace engineering – which includes graduate-level engineering courses that have been cross listed with aerospace engineering courses, and two approved courses in mathematics.
 Students are encouraged to take advantage of directed study and become involved in research as part of their M.S.E. experience although it is not required to graduate.
-The M.S.E. program does not include an option for a thesis per se; however, through AEROSP 590, students can perform research work in close supervision of a faculty member and investigate a problem of common interest.
+The M.S.E. program does not include an option for a thesis per se; however, through AEROSP 590, students can perform research work under the close supervision of a faculty member and investigate a problem of common interest.

 Admission requirements include a strong performance in an undergraduate program in engineering or science, and competitive Graduate Record Exam (GRE) scores.
 Learn more about the Academic Background of Applicants.

 M.Eng in Space Engineering

 The M.Eng. in Space Engineering degree provides a comprehensive set of courses and training in space-related science and engineering, and the systems approach to design and management of complex space systems.
 It develops both the theoretical and applied aspects of space engineering.
 The M.Eng. in Space Engineering is a professional program managed by the Climate and Space Sciences and Engineering (CLaSP) department.